Why I am Still a Christian

 These days, with the apparent popularity of atheism, there is a lack of purpose and value for life.
 That standard narrative says we are accidents of nature and we have no more value than any animal that lives and dies alone in the wild.
 The result is that many people give up when life is hard.
 The unconditional love of God taught in Christianity is a strong counter to this despair in the culture.
 And taking on responsibility to love others gives meaning and purpose for living.

 Christianity provides redemption for the things that we have done wrong.
 We all know that we have personal failures, and in many cases the memory of them eats away at us.
-We are unable to change the things that we did to make them right.
-Instead, God’s forgiveness and love washes this out and removes the corrosive guilt. note
+We are unable to change the things that we did, to make them right.
+Instead, God's forgiveness and love washes this out and removes the corrosive guilt. •••

-The point here is that redemption helps the recipient of forgiveness, the forgiven.
+The point here is that redemption helps the recipient of forgiveness, the forgiven; we are helped by receiving God's forgiveness.
 However, because God expects his people to be forgivers, there is another mental health benefit.

 The Release step of the forgiveness process also removes burdens of offenses for the forgiver.
-They have release from offenses which they have experienced which were against them.
+When we imitate God by being a forgiver of others, we gain release from offenses which we have experienced which were against us.
+In our personal accounting, they were a debt against us and a burden which we carried.
+By forgiving it, it can be removed from the personal load that we carry.

 Christianity teaches responsibility for values and not just behaviors.
 The religions that emphasize obedience to rules and law can produce people who are able to look good on the outside without an improvement of internal character.
 By compliance to the rules you can appear to be good without actually being a good person.
 A follower of Jesus, however, adopts the good value system of Jesus.
 Over time, this changes personal character, the person does become good, and this internal good naturally comes out in good behaviors.